 Most websites have sidebars for their internal pages and one of the best uses of a sidebar is to use it to redirect both users and Google to visit the pages you want.

-The fact that this widget appears on all my posts, sends the signal to Google that these are some of the most important pages of the site and no wonder that they also appear as sitelinks (depending on the user query).
+The fact that a sidebar widget appears on all posts, sends the signal to Google that these are some of the most important pages of the site, and no wonder that they also appear as sitelinks (depending on the user query).

-Add a table of contents for long form posts with in-page links
+7. Add a table of contents for long-form posts with in-page links

-I have mentioned above that sitelinks can appear for individual posts and not just for the homepage or brand related terms.
+I mentioned above that sitelinks can appear for individual posts, not just for the homepage or brand-related terms.

 One way to increase your chances of getting a sitelink for your posts is to add a table of contents at the top of the post with links pointing to sections on the same page.

-It goes without saying that in order for Google to trust your website and give you more space in the search results, your website has to be of high quality.
+It goes without saying that for Google to trust your website and give you more space in the search results, it must be of high quality.

-Google will not show sitelinks for websites that have low quality content or participate in any sort of spam behavior.
+Google will not show sitelinks for websites with low-quality content or participate in spam behavior.

-If you have a responsive website then you have nothing to worry about, if not then you need to make sure that the content and structure of your mobile website is the same (or very similar) as the desktop.
+If you have a responsive website, you have nothing to worry about.
+If not, you must ensure your mobile website’s content and structure are the same (or similar) as the desktop.

-Any links you have on the desktop homepage should be on your mobile homepage as well, otherwise Google may not show the same sitelinks for mobile users.
+Any links on the desktop homepage should also be on your mobile homepage.
+Otherwise, Google may not show the same sitelinks for mobile users.

 Can I remove sitelinks from Google Search?

-As of October 2016, this is not possible.
-In the past you could remove sitelinks using the “Demote Sitelinks” settings in Google Search Console but this option is no longer available.
+Previously, you could remove sitelinks using the “Demote Sitelinks” settings in Google Search Console, but this option is no longer available.

 According to Google, if you want to remove a page from appearing in sitelinks, you should remove it completely from Google search by adding a “noindex” meta tag.

-How can I get sitelinks searchbox to appear with my snippet?
+How can I get the sitelinks search box to appear with my snippet?